Enam1997/Auction-app-usign-flutter/README.md

 #  challenges faced

-For developing this app when i get the requirnment i just start developing i dont plan this app propery, for this i faced probelem to add all feature like.
+For developing this app when i get the requirnment and i just start developing i dont plan this app properly, for this i faced probelem to add all feature under developing like.
-    ## Add Bid Data in Firebase
+- Add Bid Data in Firebase
-    ## Null Pointer Exception
+- Null Pointer Exception

+# Requirnment
+- user can crate account using gmail account
+- user can see post auction item in item gallery
+- user can bid any item from auction gallery
+- user can see bids list place by other user
+- user can see bids winner in the end of auction
+- user can post a item for auction
+- user can total number running bids
+- user can see total number of completed bids
+- user can see total value of completed bids